adrian-sit/personal-movie-vault/eval/README.md

 | 1–2 | Relevant material was retrieved, but the answer substantially fails the question. |
 | 0 | No answer or a wrong answer. |

-Use the note to identify the failure plainly—for example: “No answer,” “did not retrieve the Sinners note,” or “included an unrelated movie.”
-This is more useful than a generic quality label when reading the report later.

 For exact count, filter, and metadata-ranking questions, prefer the structured analytics layer over RAG.
 They are not top-*k* retrieval tests: the chat model